so-90prime/bokGalil/README.Galil.md

                                   0                7
 ```

-During the tests FNUM was inconsistent but it's not really used by the DMC code either!
+During the tests FNUM was inconsistent, but it's not really used by the DMC code either!
-So, bok_gfilters.txtn should read:
+So, bok_gfilters.txt should read:

 ```bash
 #This file contains the master look-up table for the 90prime guider filter wheel.